 Lorenzo Quinn studied at the American Academy of Fine Arts in New York, planning to be a Surrealist painter.
 However, at 21 he decided that his future lay in sculpture, which could better accommodate his energy and originality.
 He vividly recalls the moment in 1989 when he felt that he had created his first genuine work of art: ‘I had made a torso from Michelangelo’s drawing of Adam … an artisan’s job….
-I had an idea and began chiselling away, and Eve came out of Adam’s body… It had started as a purely academic exercise, yet it had become an artwork.’
+I had an idea and began chiselling away, and Eve came out of Adam’s body….
+It had started as a purely academic exercise, yet it had become an artwork.’

 In 1988 Quinn married Giovanna Cicutto, and on the birth of the first of their three sons they decided to leave New York – a place that ‘hardens your human values’ – and settle in Spain.
 ‘We chose Spain for its Latin character, its fervour … the way it values people and family, and for its great artistic trajectory’, he comments.

 In his twenties Quinn had a brief acting career, including playing alongside his father in Stradivari (1989) and an acclaimed performance as Salvador Dalí.
 However, he did not enjoy working in the profession and decided to concentrate purely on sculpture.

-Among the artists whose influence Quinn cites are Michelangelo, Bernini and Rodin.
-His creative ideas spark quickly into life: ‘The inspiration comes within a millisecond’, he says, as he is driven to sculpt by observing life’s everyday energy.
+Quinn’s creative ideas spark quickly into life: ‘The inspiration comes within a millisecond’, he says, as he is driven to sculpt by observing life’s everyday energy.
 Yet a finished project takes months to realise, and it has to carry clear meaning.
 Quinn usually conceives each work in writing, and the poetic text is ultimately displayed with the sculpture, as an integral part of the piece, not merely explanation.

 Quinn’s work appears in many private collections throughout the world and has been exhibited internationally during the past 20 years.
 Among his commissions is The Tree of Life, produced for the United Nations and issued by the organisation as a stamp in 1993.
-The following year the Vatican engaged him to sculpt the likeness of Saint Anthony for the Basilica del Santo in Padua, in commemoration of the 800th anniversary of the saint’s birth; the sculpture was blessed by the pope in St Peter’s Square, Rome, in front of a crowd of 35,000.
+The following year the Vatican engaged him to sculpt the likeness of St Anthony for the Basilica del Santo in Padua, in commemoration of the 800th anniversary of the saint’s birth; the sculpture was blessed by the pope in St Peter’s Square, Rome, in front of a crowd of 35,000.

 Quinn’s public art includes Encounters, a massive globe enclosing a pointing hand, which was unveiled in 2003 opposite the Museum of Modern Art in Palma de Mallorca, Spain.
-In Birmingham, his Tree of Life was erected outside St Martin’s Church in 2005 to commemorate those who died in the Second World War blitz on the city.
+In Birmingham, The Tree of Life was erected outside St Martin’s Church in 2005 to commemorate those who died in the Second World War blitz on the city.
 Further works are on display at King Edward’s Wharf – Creation, Volare and Crossing a Millennium – with their characteristic focus on the hand, the human form and the circle.

 Unique among his works as a living monument, Legacy (2006) was sculpted for Sant Climent de Llobregat in Spain.
 Quinn was fascinated by the story of the town’s cherry trees and decided to make a piece that reflected this tale.
 The tree-trunk is formed by a male and a female hand holding branches laden with cherries arranged to simulate human DNA.
 In this area famed for its juicy cherries, the sculpture carries as many fruit as there are people living in Sant Climent; each year further cherries will be added to represent new inhabitants.